Program Director, Co-founder

 Her love of the outdoors and of people led her to a wilderness therapy program, where she worked for seven years serving as the company’s senior field instructor and then assistant field director.
 Karen was responsible for numerous business and program functions, including quality management, personnel management, training, and logistics.
 Karen’s experience with business, management, professional guiding and wilderness therapy prepared her well to be a part of the founding team at Elements.

-Karen is the president and one of the founders of the Indiana University Outdoor Adventures Alumni Association, which helps young people pursue an education and career in an outdoor profession.
+Karen is one of the founders of the Indiana University Outdoor Adventures Alumni Association, which helps young people pursue an education and career in an outdoor profession.
 Karen is still and active booster of Indiana University, which she credits with opening the door to her beloved career as an outdoor professional.

 Karen was featured on Stories from the Field: Demystifying Wilderness Therapy on August 30, 2019.
 Listen to her journey into the field and her beliefs about wilderness therapy.